-2.10.8 Transport and Traffic Management
+2.8.8 Transport and Traffic Management

-It is anticipated that the development will cause traffic snarl up along Ondiek Highway.
-As a mitigation measure to avert traffic congestion, the developer will surrender a few meters of land along Ondiek Highway for road expansion and for provision of deceleration lanes.
-A roundabout to ease the movement of vehicles within the site has been encompassed in the designs of the proposed development.
+It is anticipated that the development will cause traffic snarl up along Kisumu Kakamega Highway.
+As a mitigation measure to avert traffic congestion, a traffic management planned will be developed and implemented by the proponent and contractor.
 All vehicles and people entering the site will need to pass security checks positioned strategically within the project.
 Emergency traffic has direct access to all buildings on the plots due to the internal road system as well as the brought walkways.
 Delivery traffic will use the internal street for a smooth delivery process without interference with the public interface of the project.
 Traffic has been put into consideration in the design with a clear separation of external and internal traffic and a minimum number of entry and exit points to the public street during and after construction phase.

-2.10.9 Storm Water Drainage
+2.8.9 Storm Water Drainage